Profiles in "Applied Mathematics" Expertise Area

 • Tang’s research concerns the nonlinear dynamics of fluids that are relevant in environmental sciences and geophysics.

-• Wang is a professor of applied mathematics.
-His areas of expertise include applied math, differential equations.
+• Dr. Wang is a professor of applied mathematics.
+His areas of expertise include Applied Mathematics, Differential Equations, Mathematical Biology, Data Science, and Quantum Computing

 • Renaut was recently inducted as a SIAM Fellow.
 Renaut’s recent research is focused on the design and analysis of computational algorithms for solving problems arising mainly in medical and geophysical applications.